HomeLatest NewsCyber SecurityWhatsApp says no gold version launched, WhatsApp Gold is fake and scam

 Register Now →

-This is not the first time that hackers have tried to steal users’ personal information through the Fake Upgrade Whatsapp Application.
+This is not the first time that have tried to steal users’ personal information through the Fake Upgrade Whatsapp Application.
 Even before this kind of message has become viral, they unsuccessfully tried it in different ways.

-With the nature of language malicious hackers use to create a story and convince the consumer to click on it, which in this case, is getting them a so called upgrade to Whatsapp Gold, it also ensures that people forward these messages without validating the content of links attached.
+With the nature of language malicious hackers use to create a story and convince the consumer to click on it, which in this case, is getting them a so called upgrade to Whatsapp Gold, it also ensures that people forward these messages without validating the of links attached.

 Advertisement